 Before you begin, I recommend washing your fabric since cotton tends to shrink and warp a bit in the dryer.
 If you take care of that now rather than later you won't be disappointed when your reusable cloth napkins lose their nice shape.

 Wash, dry, and iron.
 Next, trim the selvage so you prevent accidentally making it a part of your napkin.
 Selvage is the edge of your fabric that is tightly woven to prevent fabric from fraying.

 Cut & Clip Pieces Together

-Take one yard of fabric and cut into eight 9 x 9 inch pieces.
-You can cut them into 8.5 x 8.5 inch pieces if you’re comfortable working with smaller amounts of fabric along the edge.
+Cut both yards of fabric into eight 9 x 9 inch pieces.
+Put the fabric for the front in one pile and fabric for the back in a second pile .
+You can cut them into 8.5 x 8.5 inch pieces if you're comfortable working with smaller amounts of fabric along the edge.